NOTE: Blog updated in February 2021 with additional influence marketing examples

 In their flagship store in Camden, they offer exclusive access to music venues such as their very own Boot Room that can host up to 60 people.

-DM’s Boot Room is no longer just a venue, it is an experience and has taken a tour outside the annex of its Camden store to bring some of the UK’s biggest and best performances.
+DM’s Boot Room is no longer just a venue; it is an experience.
+It has taken a tour outside the annex of its Camden store to bring some of the UK’s biggest and best performances.

-When yours is a niche brand, invest in building relationships with your customers and that you can do when you inspire activism using your brand.
+When yours is a niche brand, invest in building relationships with your customers, and that is what you can do when you inspire activism using your brand.

-Dia & Co is not a popular clothing brand, it mainly offers wardrobe coaching when customers complete style profile online.
+Dia & Co is not a popular clothing brand; it mainly offers wardrobe coaching when customers complete their style profiles online.

-Through its Dia Style Box, pieces tailored to your shape, style and budget are then picked and assembled by their stylists, box them and sent to you.
+Through its Dia Style Box, pieces tailored to your shape, style and budget are then picked and assembled by their stylists, boxed and sent to you.

 But with theCURVYcon, Dia & Co’s selling point is embracing the curves, promoting confidence and body positivity.